 They have identified the problems their customers have had or are having.
 They know how their customers feel and would know what they would want to change about their product.

-Curiosity and creativity go hand in hand so its safe to say you need to have the ability to find a solution before a problem has even transpired.
+Curiosity and creativity go hand in hand so it’s safe to say you need to have the ability to find a solution before a problem has even transpired.

 2. Do you have the ability to communicate effectively?

 How many plans don’t go according to plan?
-But what do you do if it doesn’t go to the way you expect?
+But what do you do if it doesn’t go the way you expect?
 You need to be resilient.
 It means adapting to adversity and brushing yourself off and going again!

 But is it easy to build resilience?
 It’s all about staying calm, and I would suggest remaining focused when an unexpected challenge rears its ugly head.
-What many consider a negative event, others consider a sign for future growth.
+What many consider a negative event, others consider a sign of future growth.